-I was a STEM student before STEM became trendy.
+I was a STEM student before STEM became an acronym.
 I emerged from my formal education technically equipped to keep the wheels of corporate-industrial America humming.
 But despite the Bachelor's degree, Master's degree, and post-graduate "Professional" certificate, I remained pretty clueless about what it means to be an informed and involved member of society.

 In all the frenzy of career making, Economics sadly remained some theoretical black hole around which I mostly played at the edges.
 Politics and Government was something delivered to me, like pizza - if I didn't like it, I couldn't really send it back, especially when someone else had called it in.
 History and Current Events seemed more like mere entertainment, some of it not even that interesting, most of it having nothing to do with me at all.

 Totally missing in all my twenty-six years of schooling were courses in philosophy and ethics, conflict resolution, and environmental sustainability.
-Maybe this was all unique to my own experience, but I somehow doubt it when I see an ever-widening gap between the haves and have-nots (and an opioid epidemic to go along with it), global climate change, and spiritually wounded leaders with access to nuclear arms - all despite the plethora of various degrees among us!
+Maybe this was all unique to my own experience, but I somehow doubt it when I see an ever-widening gap between the haves and have-nots (and an opioid epidemic to go along with it), global climate change, and spiritually wounded leaders with access to nuclear arms - all despite the abundance of various degrees among us!

 Now I find it increasingly difficult to accept business as usual in education when I know so much is at stake.
 My response has been the creation of Common Good Learning - made from scratch in more ways than one.
 The website started off being a place where I could at least share summaries of some of the important nonfiction I was consuming, but since it's true that the more I learned, the less I realized I knew, the site has evolved into a place that helps me keep in mind what it all fundamentally boils down to.